UKCloud/documentation/articles/other/other-ref-glossary.md

 A government network designed to provide a solution for hospitals, medical centres and GPs to collaborate and access services over a secure, high speed network.
 One of UKCloud's connectivity options, available on the Assured OFFICIAL security domain.

 For more information, see the [HSCN FAQs](../connectivity/conn-faq-hscn.md).

-## High Performance Compute (HPC)

-A UKCloud IaaS service that provides a single-tenant compute infrastructure specifically designed for large-scale, compute-intensive workloads with requirements for large amounts of processor cores and memory.

-For more information, see the [High Performance Compute service definition](../hpc/hpc-sd.md).

 ### HybridConnect